dhruvag710/Legend-Cricketers-Stats/README.md

-# 🏏Legend Cricketers Stats🏏
+# Legend Cricketers Stats🏏
-A repo containing stats of our Indian Cricket Legends 🏏
+A repo containing stats of our Indian Cricket Legends

 # About
 This project stores and manages cricket stats of top Indian players using MySQL.